abormate/abormate/README.md

 - 👋  Hello there, how are you doing?
 My name is Abraham, or Abe ('/Ah-beh/') to everybody.
-- 💻  I’m a Filipino Web Analyst (on the side, a learner as a Cloud DevOps engineer - aspirant) from the Philippines.
-And I'm interested in growing relevant skills to help solve problems, and support the growth of responsible organizations.
-Sparingly, I cook simple dishes.
-I like most home-cooked foods (I love food & beverage).
-And more often, I love watching goofy doggo videos online (and sometimes, also a few catto vids put in there, too). :^D
+- 💻  I’m a Filipino Web Analyst (on the side, also a learner of practicing Cloud DevOps engineering - an aspirant, to become an engineer) from the Philippines.
+Slowly, I'm growing relevant skills in order to help solve some technical problems, and in the process help support the sustained growth of responsible organizations.
+For me, I like most home-cooked foods (I love food & beverage).
+More often, I watch goofy doggo videos online (and sometimes, also a few catto vids put in there, too). :^D
-- 🌱  Abe is committed to keep learning & gradually but continually up-skill around Web Analytics (mostly GA/GTM) & a few areas of Cloud engineering (like how it is to set up & maintain reliable infra).
+- 🌱  Abe is committed to keep learning & to gradually but continually up-skill around Web Analytics (GA/GTM) & a few other adjacent areas of the Cloud -- like DevOps engineering (he's able to set up & maintain reliable infra, run a Continuous Integration/Deployment workflow, etcetera).
-- 💞️  I’m looking to find stable, long-term work in order to collaborate with others.
-And help do some good with technology.
+- 💞️  For me, I’m looking to find meaningful work to help me gain security, and also, in order to collaborate with others to do some good with Technology.
 - 📫  Need to speak with me?
 Please write me an email & send it thru: "abraham" (at) "learnersjourney" (dot) "net".
 Thank you.

 <!---